 \section{Introduction}

-A switched linear system (SLS) is a dynamical system containing a finite number of linear subsystems (or modes) and a logical rule that regulates the activating subsystem during the operating time.
-There are two categories of SLSs: the continuous-time and discrete-time SLSs.
-When the unit switching time is known, one can discretize the continuous-time subsystems into the corresponding discrete-time ones.
-Due to the flexibility of selecting the modes, an SLS holds superior performance and can accomplish an enhanced range of tasks compared with each subsystem.
-In the last three decades, there have sprung many excellent achievements in the analysis and control of SLSs, for instance, stability and stabilization \cite{fen02,che05,gur07,lin09,sun09,kun15,guo22}, reachability and controllability \cite{ge01,sun01,sun02,xie02,ji08}, observability and reconstructibility \cite{ge01,bag07,gom10,tan13,kus18}, just to name a few.
+A switched linear system (SLS) is a dynamical system consisting of a finite number of linear subsystems (or modes) and a logical rule that controls the activating subsystem during operation time.
+SLSs can be either continuous-time or discrete-time and can be discretized if the unit switching time is known.
+Due to the flexibility of mode selection, SLSs offer superior performance and can perform a wider range of tasks than any single subsystem, making them a popular choice for analysis and control.
+In the last three decades, there have been many advances in the study of SLSs, including stability and stabilization \cite{fen02,che05,gur07,lin09,sun09,kun15,guo22}, reachability and controllability \cite{ge01,sun01,sun02,xie02,ji08}, observability and reconstructibility \cite{ge01,bag07,gom10,tan13,kus18}, and more.

-In the majority of the existing literature investigating SLSs, the logical rules that generate the switching signals were usually chosen freely, that is, they are given as piece-wise constant maps from each switching time to the index set of the subsystems, rather than the outputs of some logical dynamic systems.
-This means that one cannot consider an SLS as a whole hybrid system, but must split it into regulating and operative parts.
-Perhaps that is no surprise because of the following facts: \begin{itemize} \item It is well-known that modeling logical dynamical systems is not an easy job. \item Granted that the logical rules are somehow modeled, it is also meaningless if one cannot aggregate the obtained model with the linear subsystems. \end{itemize} However, in SLSs where the switchings are generated by logical dynamic systems, with the help of the STP method, we may overcome these difficulties and combine the switching signals and the linear modes into a single hybrid system.
+In most of the existing literature on SLSs, the logical rules that generate the switching signals are usually freely chosen or determined by the range of the physical state $x(t)$, i.e. the rules are given as piecewise constant maps from each switching time to the index set of the subsystems or state-feedback switching (for example, the mixed logical-dynamical systems \cite{bem99}), rather than as outputs of some logical-dynamical processes.
+This means that one cannot consider an SLS as a true hybrid system containing both physical and logical states, but must split it into regulatory and operational parts.
+Perhaps this is not surprising given the following facts: \begin{itemize} \item It is well known that modeling logical dynamical systems is not an easy task. \item Assuming that the logical rules are somehow modeled, it is also meaningless if you cannot aggregate the obtained model with the linear subsystems. \end{itemize} However, in SLSs where the switching is generated by logical dynamic systems, we can use the semi-tensor product (STP) of matrices to overcome these difficulties and combine the switching signals and the linear modes into a single hybrid system.